reach-sh/reach-lang/docs/md/tut.md

 This time, let's start with changes to the JavaScript frontend and then we'll go back into the Reach code and connect the new methods up.

-Since we're going to be having funds get transfered, we'll record the balances of each participant before the game starts, so we can more clearly show what they won at the end.
+Since we're going to be having funds get transferred, we'll record the balances of each participant before the game starts, so we can more clearly show what they won at the end.
 We'll add this code in between account creation and contract deployment.

 ${code("/examples/tut-4/index.mjs", 6, 13)}